-• Caution: Any changes or modifications not expressly approved by the party responsible for compliance may void the user's authority to operate the equipment.

-• Note: It is recommended that all audio cables used to connect to the AVT100 Combo are of a high quality screened type.
+- Caution: Any changes or modifications not expressly approved by the party responsible for compliance may void the user's authority to operate the equipment. - ▶ Note: It is recommended that all audio cables used to connect to the AVT150 Combo, AVT150H Head or AVT275 are of a high quality screened type.
 These should not exceed 10 metres in length.

-• WARNING: Do not obstruct ventilation grilles and always ensure free movement of air around the amplifier!
+Always use a Marshall approved speaker lead with the AVT150H Head and extension cabinets. - WARNING: Do not obstruct ventilation grilles and always ensure free movement of air around the amplifier!